MUSC-TBIC/2010-i2b2-VA-Challenge-Corpus-Augmentations/README.rst

 Directory Structure
 ===================

-The abstract and poster for Heider et al. [1] is included in the ``docs`` folder.
+The abstract for Heider et al. [1] is included in the ``docs`` folder.
 (The two other publications, which document the corpus creation process of the antecedent versions, can be retrieved via the provided links.)

 The notes (and annotations) have been split into a 50/50 train/test split as per Luo et al.'s [2] corpus.
 The original notes (in plain